 It's spring, which means it's time for new iPads - and Apple has obliged by announced new iPad Air and iPad mini models for 2019.
 In this article we round up everything you need to know about the new (10.5in) iPad Air, including its release and onsale dates, tech specs, price and new features.

 If you'd like to know about its smaller cousin, read our separate article about the iPad mini (2019).
+We also have a comparison of the iPad mini 2019 and iPad Air 2019.
 And for our thoughts on how this fits in with Apple's tablet range, check our iPad buying guide and our roundup of the best iPad deals.

 - New 10.5in iPad Air on sale now - launched 18 Mar